Black Country, New Road discography

-The discography of Black Country, New Road, an English experimental rock group, consists of three studio albums, one live album, two extended plays, twelve singles, and six music videos.
+The discography of Black Country, New Road, an English experimental rock group, consists of three studio albums, one live album, two extended plays, thirteen singles, and six music videos.
 The band was formed in 2018 in Cambridge by Tyler Hyde, Lewis Evans, Georgia Ellery, May Kershaw, Charlie Wayne, and Isaac Wood.
 Within the South London music scene, they often performed at the Brixton Windmill venue and quickly gained attention for their live shows and early recordings.
 Their discography has achieved critical and commercial success, particularly in the United Kingdom.